 Many people view ice cream as the quintessential dessert.
-However, you’ve made your ice cream from scratch, the dessert has been served, and everyone is full, you still have one important step to complete.
+When you’ve made your ice cream from scratch, the ice cream buffet has been set up, the dessert has been served, and everyone is full, you still have one important step to complete.
 The final step of making homemade ice cream is to clean the ice cream maker.
 Cleaning your ice cream maker after every use is extremely important for a few reasons.
 These include:

 - Cleaning the ice cream maker will prevent the buildup of dangerous bacteria